JuanPabloDiaz/freeForGeeks/README.md

 - [Sonarr](https://sonarr.tv) is a PVR for Usenet and BitTorrent users.
 It can monitor multiple RSS feeds for new episodes of your favorite shows and will grab, sort, and rename them. ⭐ [9.8k stars](https://github.com/Sonarr/Sonarr)
 - [RPI Monitor](https://xavierberger.github.io/RPi-Monitor-docs/index.html) is a monitoring tool for Raspberry Pi.
 A monitoring solution for Docker hosts and containers with Prometheus, Grafana, cAdvisor, NodeExporter, and alerting with AlertManager. ⭐ [9.5k stars](https://github.com/XavierBerger/RPi-Monitor)
 - [Radarr](https://radarr.video) is a movie collection manager for Usenet and BitTorrent users.
 [9.2k stars](https://github.com/Radarr/Radarr)
-- [Homer](https://homer-demo.netlify.app) is a dead simple static HOMepage for your servER to keep your services on hand, from a simple yaml configuration file. ⭐ [8.5k stars](https://github.com/bastienwirtz/homer)
+- [Homer](https://homer-demo.netlify.app) is a dashboard for all your web applications.
+It doesn't need to be limited to applications though, you can add links to anything you like. ⭐ [8.5k stars](https://github.com/bastienwirtz/homer)
 - [Heimdall](https://heimdall.site) is a dashboard for all your web applications.
 It doesn't need to be limited to applications though, you can add links to anything you like. ⭐ [7k stars](https://github.com/linuxserver/Heimdall)
 - [PiVPN](https://www.pivpn.io) is a simple OpenVPN installer, designed for Raspberry Pi. ⭐ [7k stars](https://github.com/pivpn/pivpn)
 - [Shell In A Box](https://code.google.com/archive/p/shellinabox) is a web-based terminal emulator that runs as a web-based SSH client on a web server. ⭐ [2.8k stars](https://github.com/shellinabox/shellinabox)